Connect with others who understand.

 What’s the Timeline for Skin Healing With Psoriasis?

-If you’ve recently started treatment for psoriasis, you’re likely wondering when you’ll notice healing.
-The time it takes for treatments to work can depend on both your type of psoriasis and your treatment.
+If you’ve recently started psoriasis treatment, you’re likely wondering when you’ll notice healing.
+The time it takes for treatments to work can depend on both your type of psoriasis and your specific treatment.
 For example, it may take up to six weeks to notice any improvement when using topical medications.

-If you have severe psoriasis or psoriatic arthritis, which causes joint pain and stiffness as well as a rash, your doctor may prescribe immunosuppressive medication like methotrexate (Otrexup, Rasuvo, Trexall).
-While this drug usually begins working within four to six weeks, you might not see completely clear skin for up to six months.
+If you have severe psoriasis or psoriatic arthritis, which can cause joint pain, stiffness, and a rash, your doctor may prescribe an immunosuppressive medication like methotrexate.
+Methotrexate is a drug that calms down the immune system to reduce inflammation.
+It usually starts working within four to six weeks, but it may take up to six months for your skin to clear completely.

 Now that you have a better understanding of how dermatologists measure symptom improvement, we’ll cover three signs that your skin is healing from psoriasis.